mrjohnskelton/trello-export/README.md

 The app uses the [`norberteder/trello`](https://github.com/norberteder/trello) API to talk to Trello and, with your own API Key, access token and member ID, extract Trello information for Boards, Lists, Cards and card content.

-At the time of first commit, an extension was required to the [`norberteder/trello`](https://github.com/norberteder/trello) API to do some of the extracts.
+At the time of first commit, I'd raised a pull request on the [`norberteder/trello`](https://github.com/norberteder/trello) API to do some of the extracts.
 These functions follow the pattern of all other functions in `main.js`, to add:

 ```javascript
   Trello.prototype.getAttachmentsOnCard = function (cardId, callback) {